dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Adapter"></a>Adapter
 * Motivation

-Imagine that we need to develop graphical editor which should be able to draw various graphical shapes like line, circle, rectangle and text.
+Imagine that we need to develop a graphical editor which should be able to draw various graphical shapes like line, circle, rectangle and text.
 All of our graphical elements are subclass of the base class Shape.
-So we will have LineShape, CircleShape, RectangeShape and TextShape.
+So, we will have LineShape, CircleShape, RectangeShape and TextShape.

-Implementation of the TextShape is not easy.
-We need to implement lot of complex functionalities like text buffering, text bolding, text coloring, undo, redo, "what you see is what you get", etc.
+The implementation of the TextShape is not easy.
-We have found open source text library which implements pretty much all of the text functionality which we are looking for.
+We need to implement a lot of complex functionalities, such as text buffering, text bolding, text coloring, undo, redo, 'what you see is what you get', etc. We have found an open source text library which implements pretty much all of the text functionality which we are looking for.

-Why not adapt existing text library, so that we can reuse already implemented functionality for our graphical editor.
+Why not adapt an existing text library, so that we can reuse already implemented functionality for our graphical editor?
-But, in order to use existing text library, we must adopt interfaces from existing text library towarsd our intefaces.
+But, in order to use the existing text library, we must adapt interfaces from the existing text library to our interfaces.

-The process of adaptation of the existing interafces is example of the Adapter pattern.
+The process of adaptation of the existing interfaces is an example of the Adapter pattern.

-Adapter, allows us that interface of an existing class can be used from another interface.
+The adapter allows us to access the interface of an existing class from another interface.

 * Story

-Adapters are often used in daily life, for example eletrical adapter is a device that converts attributes of one electrical device or system to those of an otherwise incompatible device or system.
+Adapters are often used in daily life, for example, an electrical adapter is a device that converts attributes of one electrical device or system to those of an otherwise incompatible device or system.
 Some modify power or signal attributes, while others merely adapt the physical form of one electrical connector to another.

 * Image